overte-org/overte-website-sphinx/source/downloads.rst

 Downloads
 #########

-The current release of Overte is version 2025.03.1.
+The current release of Overte is version 2025.03.2.
+This is a small bug fix release, fixing long startup times and issues with transparencies when using TAA.
+These changes do not affect the server software.

 Take a look at the changelog on GitHub: `Changelog 🔗 <https://github.com/overte-org/overte/blob/master/CHANGELOG.md>`_